 Another aspect of base station planning is powering of the base stations.
-The various ways of powering and the requirements on the power supply are described in the corresponding Installation and Operation Manual for IP-DECT documentation.
+The various ways of powering and the requirements on the power supply are described in Installation and Operation Manual for IP-DECT Base Station, TD 92682EN.

 10.3 Antennas